Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 3. Your Needs & Goals

-When you sign up, a firm will likely ask if you also want to add additional services.
+When you sign up, a firm will likely ask if you also want to add additional services: some at an extra cost to you; others for free.

 Think about your basic needs and goals.
 Knowing what these are before signing up to pay a monthly fee will help you decide what you do and do not need.